adamritter/fastgron/README.md

 ## TODO

 - Only color terminal support is missing from GRON
-- Also adding filter paths is easy and can give a great user experience.
 - Make ungron even faster by remembering keys in the last path